mnemnion/loon/notes/bluesky/bridge.md

 We build as little into **term** as practical.
 I consider keyboard comprehension an edge case.
 If you know about keyboards, you'll know that it's non-trivial in some contexts to capture keypresses and render them intelligibly.
 Whether that's a bridge or term level function is unclear.

+**bridge** is responsible for translating addresses.
+A card has a certain amount of frame, and as far as the card is concerned, the leftmost fillable corner is 1,1. **bridge** turns these into absolute jump calls into the window's grid.
+The card has in principle infinite positive dimensions it may fill, **bridge** sees to it that the relevant cells are displayed. **term** informs **bridge** of the pixel density of a single cell, so it can allocate and fill regions accordingly.

+The grid is an interface abstraction, and may be locally reset to a different pitch.
+A 10x10 allocation of cells from a window may be cast by a **bridge** process as 7x7, making glyphs larger, and what have you.
+Can you do arbitrary suballocation?
+In principle, yes, but this abstraction is difficult to support on current hardware and brings more headaches than value.
+At first.

+Decks, and I chose not to emphasize this, are recursive, a deck being properly a 'deck card'.
+This is no particular surprise, I imagine, no different from directories being a type of file, and if you guessed files and directories are cards and decks in a bridge you're not missing anything I'm laying down for you.